Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Simulation Results

-In the simulation, the SN consisted of $N_S = 4$ transmit-receive pairs of CRs, with the transmitters placed at random (also with a uniform distribution) on the PN playground.
-Each receiver was placed at random around their respectively assigned transmitter within a distance not exceeding 50 m.
+In the simulation, the SN consisted of $N_S = 4$ transmit-receive pairs of CRs, with the transmitters placed at random (also with a uniform distribution) on the PN playground, around their respectively assigned transmitter within a distance not exceeding 50 m.
 In the simulation setup we intended to reflect a situation where the PN had somewhat more capabilities (achieving larger throughput and communication range) than the SN because of being the incumbent to the spectrum band under consideration.
-Therefore, we assumed that the SUs were smaller devices that communicated with a single omni-directional antenna with transmit power in the range of -30 to 20 dBm.
-The operation of the secondary network, as mentioned before, is fully autonomous and ad-hoc and the transmission control algorithm in the secondary network needs to be distributed.
-It is also assumed that the secondary network has knowledge of the underlying timing operation in the primary network so as to allow CRs to sense and transmit at appropriate times.
+Therefore, we assumed that the SUs were smaller devices with transmit power in the range of -30 to 20 dBm.
+Twenty equally spaced power levels in this range are considered as the set of allowed settings for transmission.
+The operation of the SN, as mentioned before, is fully autonomous and ad-hoc and the transmission control algorithm is distributed.
+It is also assumed that the SUs know the primary transmission protocol and are able to synchronize their operation with the primary transmissions.

-All links assumed a path loss model given by $L = 128.1 + 37.6 \log d + 10 + S$ (in dBs), where $d$ is the distance between transmitter and receiver in km, $S$ is the shadowing loss (modeled as a zero-mean Gaussian random variable with 6 dB standard deviation) and the penetration loss is fixed at 10 dB, \cite{b20}.
+All links assumed a path loss model for urban area given by $L = 128.1 + 37.6 \log d + 10 + S$ (in dBs), where $d$ is the distance between transmitter and receiver in km, $S$ is the shadowing loss (modeled as a zero-mean Gaussian random variable with 6 dB standard deviation) and the penetration loss is fixed at 10 dB, \cite{b20}.
+Our assumed small scale fading follows a Pedestrian B model from \cite{IMT}.
 Noise power level was set at -130 dBm.
-It should be noted that all transmissions adopt AMC to adapt their transmission to the quality of their transmission link.
+It should be noted that all transmissions adopt AMC to adapt their transmission to the quality of their respective link.